 Some people should take a vitamin D supplement all year round, find out if this applies to you on the NHS website.
 You just need 10 micrograms (it's the same for grown-ups and kids).
 Check if you're entitled to free vitamins.

 Do you think you or your partner could have a sexually transmitted infection (STI)?
 If so, get checked out, as this could affect your baby's development.
 Talk to your midwife or GP, or visit a sexual health clinic.

-Don't eat for two!
-That's a big myth.
+There's no need to eat for two.
 If you pile on the pounds, you could put you and your baby at risk of health problems such as high blood pressure.
 Eat healthily, with plenty of fresh fruit and veg, and avoid processed, fatty and salty foods.
 You may be able to get free milk, fruit and veg through the Healthy Start scheme.

 If you have a long term health condition, then let your specialist or GP know that you're pregnant as soon as possible.
 Don't stop taking any regular medication without discussing it first with your doctor.